 2. Anti-redness drops

-How they work: These shrink the blood vessels on the surface of the eye — a process called vasoconstriction.
-Typical active ingredients found in these products are tetrahydrozoline or naphazoline.
-Anti-redness drops may occasionally also contain allergy relievers and mild lubricants.
+How they work: These shrink the blood vessels on the surface of the eye — a process called vasoconstriction — that makes the redness go away.
+“Typically these drops may occasionally contain allergy relievers and mild lubricants,” says Dr. McGannon.

 Use: As the name indicates, these help reduce the redness of irritated eyes.
-They’re OK for occasional use.
-However, they may make your redness worse if you use them for many days in a row.
+They’re okay for occasional use.
+But use caution: Overuse may make your eyes dependent on them, and they may make your redness worse if you use them for many days in a row.
+Dr. McGannon adds, “Using redness relievers regularly for chronically red eyes may mask more serious eye problems that need to be addressed by a doctor.”

 3. Artificial tears